The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 These approaches focus on restoring metabolic balance rather than suppressing cholesterol production as a primary goal.

-Myth #9: High Blood Pressure Has Nothing to Do With Cholesterol
+Myth #9: High Blood Pressure and Cholesterol Are Unrelated

 Hypertension and abnormal cholesterol patterns commonly arise from shared dysfunction rather than independent causes.

 Insulin resistance, chronic inflammation, oxidative stress, and autonomic nervous system imbalance impair endothelial function, disrupt lipid metabolism, and increase vascular tone simultaneously.
-When these processes are present, both blood pressure and cholesterol regulation are affected.
+When these processes are present, both blood pressure regulation and cholesterol metabolism become disrupted.

 As metabolic health improves, cholesterol patterns and blood pressure often improve together, reflecting correction of the underlying physiology rather than isolated symptom control (13,14,17,18).